AnuMukkawar/Day01/README.md

 But dynamically-typed languages are comparatively faster during development time and are more flexible.

-Q Scripting Language vs Programming Language
+Q2.
+Scripting Language vs Programming Language
 Ans:

 Scripting languages are programming languages that don't require an explicit compilation step.